mcneel/developer.rhino3d.com/content/en/guides/scripting/scripting-gh-csharp/index.md

 There are plenty of *Type Hints* to choose from.
 They are available on both input and output parameters.

-Check out [Type Hints](/guides/scripting/scripting-gh-typehints) for more information on these type hints and their use cases.
+Check out [Advanced: Type Hints](/guides/scripting/advanced-typehints) for more information on these type hints and their use cases.

 ### Outputs Are Objects